 The Cape Access programme has established 70 eCentres in rural communities throughout the province over the last 14 years.
 The people living in these communities now have access to computers and free internet.

-- use of computers
+- use of computers,

-- access to the internet
+- access to the internet,

-- access to email
+- access to email,

-- printing (a maximum of 10 pages per person per day)
+- printing (a maximum of 10 pages per person per day),

-- basic computer training
+- basic computer training,

-- access to government information and services
+- access to government information and services,

 - accredited computer training.